ColdTrick/widget_manager/README.md

  - Forcing of widget (incl positioning) on profile/dashboard (also later!)
  - Option to globally hide a specific widgettype (will even hide widget already placed on profile/dashboard)
  - Create group default widgets
+ - Create extra pages with a widget layout

 Widgets
 -------